 Why you should go to the Azores

-For some reason Azores are constantly named as one of the most sustainable travel destinations in the world (they have actually reached the top spot in a couple of occasions).
-The best motivation to go to the islands is to be in direct contact with nature.
+For some reason Azores are constantly named as one of the most sustainable travel destinations in the world.
+They have actually reached the top spot in a couple of occasions.

 A few years ago Azores may have been a somewhat boring destination, but today there’s a tremendous potential in terms of activities to feed your adventurous and sporty side.